djpugh/MTfit/_sources/real-tutorial.rst.txt

      *Beachball plot of the effect of the location uncertainty on the receivers (dots, darker are higher probability locations) (Plotted using MTplot MATLAB code)*

   A strongly non-double-couple event, with manually picked P and S arrival times and P polarities, and then located using `NonLinLoc <http://alomax.free.fr/nlloc>`_ is used as an example for inversions with real data.
 In this case the S arrivals were hard to measure an amplitude for, so amplitude ratios are ignored.
-Instead, polarities and polarity probabilities (From :mod:`autopol`) are used separately to invert for the source, along with including the location data.
+Instead, polarities and polarity probabilities (calculated using the approach described in :ref:`Pugh et al. 2016a<Pugh-2016a>` and implemented in :ref:rom :mod:`autopol`) are used separately to invert for the source, along with including the location data.
 This event is shown in :ref:`Pugh et al. 2016a<Pugh-2016a>` and investigated in more detail in :ref:`Watson et al. 2015<Watson-2015>`.

 .. only:: latex